Thembezakhe/alx-higher_level_programming/README.md

-This are my ALX Projects in Python programming language!
+These are my ALX Projects in Python programming language!